-No commercial products, not even the author’s own company’s, were directly mentioned in the commercial perspective.
+No commercial products – not even the author’s own company’s – were directly mentioned in a commercial perspective.

-A 2017 clinical pilot study examined the effect of an oral dose of 100 μmol (17.3 mg) encapsulated SFN on GSH [the endogenous antioxidant glutathione] induction in humans over 7 days.
+A 2017 clinical pilot study examined the effect of an oral dose of 100 μmol (17.3 mg) encapsulated SFN on GSH [reduced glutathione] induction in humans over 7 days.
 Pre- and postmeasurement of GSH in blood cells that included T cells, B cells, and NK cells showed an increase of 32%.
-The researchers found that in the pilot group of nine participants, age, sex, and race did not influence the outcome.
+Researchers found that in the pilot group of nine participants, age, sex, and race did not influence the outcome.

 Clinical outcomes are achievable in conditions such as asthma with daily SFN doses of around 18 mg daily and from 27 to 40 mg in type 2 diabetes.
 The daily SFN dose found to achieve beneficial outcomes in most of the available clinical trials is around 20-40 mg.”

-4. Let’s see how the perspectives treated a 2018 Spanish clinical trial published as Effects of long-term consumption of broccoli sprouts on inflammatory markers in overweight subjects.
+4. Let’s see how these perspectives treated a 2018 Spanish clinical trial published as Effects of long-term consumption of broccoli sprouts on inflammatory markers in overweight subjects.

-“In a recent study using 30 grams of fresh broccoli sprouts incorporated daily into the diet, two key inflammatory cytokines were measured at four time points in forty healthy overweight [BMI 24.9 – 29.9] people.
-The levels of both interleukin-6 (Il-6) and C-reactive protein (CRP) declined over the 70 days during which the sprouts were ingested.
+“In a recent study using 30 grams of fresh broccoli sprouts incorporated daily into diet, two key inflammatory cytokines were measured at four time points in forty healthy overweight [BMI 24.9 – 29.9] people.
+Levels of both interleukin-6 (Il-6) and C-reactive protein (CRP) declined over the 70 days during which sprouts were ingested.

-The sprouts contained approximately 51 mg (117 μmol) GRN, and plasma and urinary SFN metabolites were measured to confirm that SFN had been produced when the sprouts were ingested.”
+Sprouts contained approximately 51 mg (117 μmol) GRN [glucoraphanin], and plasma and urinary SFN metabolites were measured to confirm that SFN had been produced when sprouts were ingested.”

-“In cases where the authors did not indicate dosage in μmol/kg body weight (BW), we have made those calculations using the a priori assumption of a 70 kg BW.”
+“In cases where authors did not indicate dosage in μmol/kg body weight (BW), we have made those calculations using a priori assumption of a 70 kg BW.”

 117 μmol / 1.67 μmol/kg = 70 kg.

-The study provided the subjects’ mean weight in Table 1 as “85.8 ± 16.7 kg.”
-So the study’s actual average dosage per kg body weight was 117 μmol / 85.8 kg = 1.36 μmol/kg.
+This study provided overweight subjects’ mean weight in its Table 1 as “85.8 ± 16.7 kg.”
+So its actual average glucoraphanin dosage per kg body weight was 117 μmol / 85.8 kg = 1.36 μmol/kg.
 Was making an accurate calculation too difficult?

-The clinical trial review included the study in the informative Section “3.2.
+A clinical trial perspective included this study in Section “3.2.
 Clinical Studies with Broccoli-Based Preparations: Efficacy” subsection “3.2.8.
 Diabetes, Metabolic Syndrome, and Related Disorders.”
-However, this was somewhat misleading, as it was grouped with studies such as the 2012 Iranian Effects of broccoli sprout with high sulforaphane concentration on inflammatory markers in type 2 diabetic patients: A randomized double-blind placebo-controlled clinical trial (not freely available).
+This was somewhat misleading, as it was grouped with studies such as a 2012 Iranian Effects of broccoli sprout with high sulforaphane concentration on inflammatory markers in type 2 diabetic patients: A randomized double-blind placebo-controlled clinical trial (not freely available).

-The commercial perspective pointed out substantial differences between the two studies:
+A commercial perspective pointed out substantial differences between these two studies:

 The commercial perspective impressed as more balanced than the clinical trial perspective.
 The clinical trial perspective also had an undisclosed conflict of interest!

-– Effectively promoted one commercial product whose supplier was a coauthor’s company;
+- Effectively promoted one commercial product whose supplier was associated with a coauthor;

 - Downgraded several other commercial products; and